Wood knocks out Conlan to retain title

 Promoter Eddie Hearn called Wood's win "one of the greatest comebacks" but added "we're all praying for Michael".

-"It looked a masterclass from Michael and coming into the 12th I could not see a way Leigh could turn the fight around.
+"It looked a masterclass from Michael and coming into the 12th I could not see a way Leigh could turn the fight around," Hearn said.

 "Michael was two ahead going into the last round, Leigh Wood had to knock him out in the 12th and he did.